junxit/us-congress-bills-111/metadata.md

 - 2010-07-14 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2010-07-14 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2010-07-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 460.
+- 2010-07-19 — By Senator Leahy from Committee on the Judiciary filed written report.
+Report No. 111-224.
+Additional views filed.
+- 2010-07-19 — By Senator Leahy from Committee on the Judiciary filed written report.
+Report No. 111-224.
+Additional views filed.
+- 2010-07-19 — Message on Senate action sent to the House.
+- 2010-07-19 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S5978-5980; text as passed Senate: CR S5978-5979)
+- 2010-07-19 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S5978-5980; text as passed Senate: CR S5978-5979)